Ford Consul: Ford Consul Mark II (1956–1962)

 In 1956, a new Consul appeared with the Ford code of 204E.
 The car was still the four-cylinder submodel of the Zephyr range, with which it shared the same basic body shell.
 Compared with the original, it had a longer wheelbase, larger 1703 cc, 59 bhp engine, and a complete restyle, borrowing cues from the 1956 models of America's Thunderbird and Fairlane.
 One thing not updated was the windscreen wipers, which were still vacuum-operated.
 The roof profile was lowered in 1959 on the Mark II 'lowline' version, which also had redesigned rear lights and much of the external bright work in stainless steel.
 Front disc brakes with vacuum servo appeared as an option in 1960 and were made standard in 1961 (four-wheel drum brakes only, in Australia).
-The name became the Consul 375 in mid-1961.
+The name became the Consul 375 in mid-1961, It is designed to compete with the Morris Oxford Series III, Austin A55 Cambridge, and the Vauxhall Victor F.

 The convertible version made by Carbodies continued.
 A De Luxe version with contrasting roof colour and higher equipment specification was added in 1957.
 The Australian market had factory-built versions of the coupé utility (pick up) and estate car (station wagon), as well as a locally engineered version of the saloon.
 They were also imported by Ford of Canada as a companion to the Falcon.

 A Consul Mark II tested by The Motor in 1956 had a top speed of 79.3 mph and could accelerate from 0-60 mph in 23.2 seconds.
 A fuel consumption of 22.1 mpgimp was recorded.
 The test car cost £781 including taxes.
 A 1960 Ford Consul Mark II was the taxi in which American singer Eddie Cochran died, and not, as many have stated, a London hackney cab.